 - Chemeketa Community College

 The transfer guide for these colleges can be found on the Local Community College Transfer Guide.

 Students who plan to transfer credits from other institutions will need to request a transfer evaluation for all applicable courses in order to establish equivalencies after admission to PSU.
 Request a transfer evaluation by emailing email@example.com, or scheduling an advising appointment with the CEE Undergraduate Faculty Advisor, Evan Kristof, via calendly.com/ekristof.
 Students will need to provide syllabi for all courses that will be reviewed.

 In considering options, prospective post-bac students should first consider whether a Master’s degree or second Bachelor’s degree is the most appropriate for their situation.
 If you don’t already have a degree in engineering or closely related field, a second Bachelor’s degree will likely be the preferred (and shortest) path.
 Licensure as a professional engineer is generally required for a career in civil or environmental engineering and there are important implications to consider.
-For more details, please review this advising document on "Qualifying for Admission to the Graduate Program without a Bachelor's Degree in Civil or Environmental Engineering".
+For more details, please review this our website on "Qualifying for Admission to the Graduate Program without a Bachelor's Degree in Civil or Environmental Engineering".